 - 1/2 teaspoon salt

 - 1/2 cup (120ml) whole milk*

-- Preheat the oven to 350F.
-Line 12-count muffin pan with paper liners.
-Set aside.
+- Preheat the oven to 350°F (177°C).
+Line a 12-cup muffin pan with cupcake liners.

 - Frost cooled cupcakes with vanilla buttercream.
 If topping with lemon zest, do so right before serving.
 There may be leftover frosting depending how much you use on each cupcake.

 - Leftover cupcakes keep well covered tightly in the refrigerator for 3 days.